 Volunteers are covered by hospital liability insurance for accidents related to volunteering while on duty.
-Volunteers must report injuries incurred while on duty to the Manager of Admitting and Volunteer Services or Human Resources within 24 hours, as an incident/event report will need to be filled out by either the Manager of Admitting and Volunteer Services or an employee that saw it happen (or in the department you work).
-If the Manager of Admitting and Volunteer Services is not available, the House Supervisor should be notified.
+Volunteers must report injuries incurred while on duty to the Patient Experience Coordinator or Human Resources within 24 hours, as an incident/event report will need to be filled out by either the Patient Experience Coordinator or an employee that saw it happen (or in the department you work).
+If the Patient Experience Coordinator is not available, the House Supervisor should be notified.
 In addition, volunteers may help prevent injuries by utilizing appropriate safety practices in addition to appropriate body ergonomics.
 Volunteers should be aware of proper posture at the front desk (i.e., paying careful attentions to position of head, neck, spine, arms and wrists).
 Volunteers should further alternate between different postures on a regular basis, avoiding awkward resting of elbows, forearms or wrists on hard surfaces.